Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

 An airplane crashed into the Empire State Building, injuring elevator operator Betty Oliver.
 When rescuers attempted to lower her on an elevator, the cable snapped, plunging her 75 stories down.
-She survived the fall, and to this day holds the record for longest survived elevator fall.
+She survived the fall, and, to this day, holds the record for longest survived elevator fall.

-In 1945, fallout from the first US atomic bomb test contaminated a river in Indiana.
+In 1945, the fallout from the first US atomic bomb test contaminated a river in Indiana.
 This led to a Kodak Film employee discovering the secret test.
 He kept the discovery secret until 1949.

-The Catholic Church, unofficially, but through some of it's clergy, may have helped some Nazi's escape Germany for Latin America.
-Escapees reputedly included Franz Stangl, Klaus Barbie, Heinrich Mueller and Adolf Eichmann.
+The Catholic Church, unofficially, but through some of its clergy, may have helped some Nazis escape Germany for Latin America.
+Escapees reputedly included Franz Stangl, Klaus Barbie, Heinrich Mueller, and Adolf Eichmann.

 Tsutomu Yamaguchi is the only man on record to survive both nuclear bombs in Japan in 1945.
-He was in Hiroshima on business during the first bombing, and returned home to Nagasaki with burns to his upper body.
+He was in Hiroshima on business during the first bombing and returned home to Nagasaki with burns to his upper body.
 He died in 2010.

-August 6th, 1945 at 8:16 a.m. was the deadliest moment in history, killing over 70,000 people in 5 seconds.
+August 6th, 1945, at 8:16 a.m., was the deadliest moment in history, killing over 70,000 people in 5 seconds.

-A group of Soviet school children presented a US Ambassador with a carved US Seal as a gesture of friendship.
+A group of Soviet schoolchildren presented a US Ambassador with a carved US Seal as a gesture of friendship.
 It hung in his office for 7 years before discovering it contained a listening device.

 The last president to have a net worth under a million dollars was Harry Truman, in 1945

 From colonial times through the 20th century, New York City had one universal day every year when apartment leases expired.
-This caused the city's streets to be chaotically flooded with furniture and moving carts every May 1st.
-The tradition ended by 1945.
+This caused the city’s streets to be chaotically flooded with furniture and moving carts every May 1st.
+The tradition ended in 1945.

 Firsts and the Biggest Christmas Gifts